Eternal Gray: Reunion (2015)

 On November 24, 2014, it was announced that Eternal Gray would perform as the backing band to Nevermore singer Warrel Dane on his first solo show in Tel Aviv, Israel, performing songs from his solo career, as well as Nevermore songs, though the band won't play any original songs from their own material.
 The show took place at the Tmuna Theater in Tel Aviv, on February 5, 2015.

-On January 27, 2015, it was announced that Eternal Gray would be reuniting for a one-off reunion show, supporting Cannibal Corpse on their show in Tel Aviv on April 8, 2015, as well celebrating 13 years to their debut album Kindless.
-The band is set to play their debut album in entirely.
-It will be the band's first live show playing original material, since their Kindless 10 year anniversary show on August 13, 2012.
+On January 27, 2015, it was announced that Eternal Gray would be reuniting for a one-off reunion show, supporting Cannibal Corpse on their show in Tel Aviv on April 8, 2015, as well as celebrating 13 years to their debut album Kindless.
+The band is set to play their debut album entirely.
+It will be the band's first live show playing original material, since their Kindless 10th anniversary show on August 13, 2012.
 The band played the reunion with the Your Gods, My Enemies line-up, excluding bassist Gil Ben-Ya'akov, who did not take part in the reunion, and was replaced by Matricide bassist Shahar Guy.